SilGosker/SimpleSockets/README.md

 app.UseEasySockets();
 ```

-The `builder.Services.AddEasySocketService();` adds the `IEasySocketService` available for DI.
+The `builder.Services.AddEasySocketServicesm();` adds the `IEasySocketService` available for DI.
 This manages all the websocket connections.
 You can manipulate those connections outside of the websocket instances.
 For example, you can send messages to the client in a controller or custom services.

-The `app.UseEasySockets();` adds the middleware that handles authentication and accepts (or declines) a websocket connection.
-If you want authentication based on the `HttpContext.User` property, make sure that you call this method **after** calling the `app.UseAuthentication()` and `app.UseAuthorization()`.
+The `app.UseEasySockets();` adds the middleware that handles authentication and accepts (or declines) a client.
+If you want authentication based on the `HttpContext.User` property, make sure that you call this method **after** calling the `app.UseAuthentication()`; and `app.UseAuthorization();`.

 This on its own doesn't do a whole lot.
 Why?
 Because no behavior is added to the pipeline.
-Every websocket request will result in an `403` error.
+Every websocket request will result in an `403 - Forbidden` status code.

 So lets create a behavior that allows us to connect to the server:
 ```C#